 Sertraline

-Sertraline is a selective serotonin reuptake inhibitor (SSRI) widely used for antenatal depression and anxiety disorders because of its tolerability and comparatively reassuring safety profile for the foetus and neonate.
-Untreated depression significantly affects maternal quality of life and is linked to preterm birth, foetal growth restriction, and postpartum depression.
-Because pregnancy alters the activity of drug metabolizing enzymes and foetal exposure occurs, dose-adjustments may be necessary to maintain effective concentrations during pregnancy.
+Sertraline is a selective serotonin reuptake inhibitor (SSRI) widely used for antenatal depression and anxiety disorders.
+Because pregnancy alters the activity of drug metabolizing enzymes, dose-adjustments may be necessary to maintain effective concentrations during pregnancy.

 Pharmacokinetics of sertraline in pregnancy

-Sertraline is mainly metabolized by the hepatic enzymes CYP2C19, CYP3A4 and CYP2D6.
-While the activity of CYP2C19 decreases during pregnancy, the activity of CYP3A4 and CYP2D6 is significantly elevated.
-The majority of the pharmacokinetic studies show reduced maternal plasma concentrations of sertraline during the second and third trimesters.
-The extent of reduction in maternal plasma concentration varies widely, most likely explained by genetic variations in this metabolism.
+Sertraline is mainly metabolized by hepatic enzymes such as CYP2C19, CYP3A4 and CYP2D6.
+While the activity of CYP2C19 is decreased during pregnancy, the activity of CYP3A4 and CYP2D6 is significantly elevated.
+The majority of the pharmacokinetic studies show reduced maternal plasma concentrations of sertraline during the second and third trimester.
+The extent of reduction in maternal plasma concentration varies widely, which is likely explained by genetic variations in hepatic enzyme activity.
+As a result, some pregnant women may benefit from an increased dosage when a reduced effect of sertraline is observed.
 Studies show that sertraline crosses the placenta, with foetal concentrations that are approximately 40% of maternal concentrations.
+Maternal–foetal PBPK models were used to asses gestational changes in the maternal plasma concentration of sertraline and explore dosing scenarios for different genetic variations of hepatic enzyme activity.
+These models provided useful insights for dosing recommendation and supported decision making.